Software-Engineering-Arena/SWE-PR/README.md

 # SWE Agent PR Leaderboard

-SWE-Merge ranks software engineering agents by their real-world GitHub pull request performance.
+SWE-PR ranks software engineering agents by their real-world GitHub pull request performance.

 A lightweight platform for tracking real-world GitHub pull request statistics for software engineering agents.
 No benchmarks.
 No sandboxes.
 Just real code that got merged.